-- In partnership with Universal Studios, launched a PSA and billboard starring actress Bryce Dallas Howard on the set of Jurassic World: Fallen Kingdom to coincide with the block-buster film's release in China, Vietnam and the U.S. Placed over 500 billboards and promoted the video on social media, earning 150 million impressions. - Published a new report, 25 Years After China's Rhino Horn Ban, Poaching Persists, on World Rhino Day to show that despite declining prices, poaching continues amidst pervasive corruption and a failure to prosecute kingpins. - Launched three PSAs starring Vietnamese CEOs throughout Hanoi and Ho Chi Minh City airports, airing up to 240 times per day, as well as in restaurants, cafes and shopping centers. - In collaboration with the Public Health Association, distributed messages from doctors about the illegality of rhino horn in 25 hospitals, 12 health clinics and on 25 city buses in Hanoi and Ho Chi Minh City. - Premiered our documentary Survivors in Vietnam and subsequently broadcast the film on three major TV networks.
+- In partnership with Universal Studios, launched a PSA and billboard starring actress Bryce Dallas Howard on the set of Jurassic World: Fallen Kingdom to coincide with the blockbuster film's release in China, Vietnam and the U.S. Placed over 500 billboards and promoted the video on social media, earning 150 million impressions. - Launched three PSAs starring Vietnamese CEOs throughout Hanoi and Ho Chi Minh City airports, airing up to 240 times per day, as well as in restaurants, cafes and shopping centers. - In collaboration with the Public Health Association, distributed messages from doctors about the illegality of rhino horn in 25 hospitals, 12 health clinics and on 25 city buses in Hanoi and Ho Chi Minh City. - Premiered our documentary Survivors in Vietnam and subsequently broadcast the film on three major TV networks.